 Parents and other visitors must first report to the office and sign in upon entering the building.
+Volunteers need to be acknowledged by the office staff before leaving the office.
 This is required by Board policy and is for every student's protection.
-All visitors will be required to wear a visitor's ID while in the building.
+All visitors will wear a visitor's ID while in the building.
 Parents are welcome to visit their child's class or lunch at any time so long as they have made arrangements with the school at least 24 hours in advance.
+Visiting in the classroom is at the teacher's discretion.
+They have the final say if a visit to the classroom is feasible.
 We ask that you do not bring other children along when you visit the class.
-Student visitors from other schools cannot always be accommodated, and permission must be received from the building.
+Student visitors from other schools cannot always be accommodated, and permission must be received from the building principal.